+Common stock offered by us 3,200,000 shares

+Common stock offered by the selling stockholders 800,000 shares this offering

+Common stock to be outstanding immediately following 24,702,479 shares

+Underwriters' option to purchase additional shares

-Common stock offered 5,000,000 shares Common stock to be outstanding immediately following this offering 20,569,490 shares Over-allotment option We have granted the underwriters an option for a period of 30 days to purchase up to 750,000 additional shares of our common stock to cover over-allotments.
-Use of proceeds We currently estimate that we will use the net proceeds from this offering, together with our existing cash and cash equivalents, to fund the clinical development of our most advanced product candidates, OTX-DP and OTX-TP, and for working capital and other general corporate purposes, including expansion of our manufacturing capacity, sales and marketing activities, development of our preclinical product candidates and pursuit of our other research and development efforts.
-See the "Use of Proceeds" section in this prospectus for a more complete description of the intended use of proceeds from this offering.
+The selling stockholders identified in this prospectus have granted the underwriters an option for a period of 30 days to purchase up to 600,000 additional shares of our common stock.

+Use of proceeds

+We currently estimate that we will use the net proceeds to us from this offering, together with our existing cash, cash equivalents and marketable securities, to fund the clinical development of our most advanced product candidates, OTX-DP and OTX-TP, additional preclinical and regulatory activities for our other product candidates, including for back-of-the-eye diseases, and for working capital and other general corporate purposes, including expansion of our manufacturing capacity, sales and marketing activities and pursuit of our other research and development efforts.

+We will not receive any proceeds from the sale of any shares by the selling stockholders.

+See the "Use of Proceeds" section in this prospectus for more information.

 Risk Factors You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.

-NASDAQ Global Market symbol "OCUL"
+"OCUL" NASDAQ Global Market symbol

-The number of shares of our common stock to be outstanding after this offering is based on 3,129,285 shares of our common stock outstanding as of June 30, 2014 and 12,440,205 shares of our common stock issuable upon the automatic conversion of all outstanding shares of our preferred stock upon the closing of this offering.
+The number of shares of our common stock to be outstanding after this offering is based on 21,502,479 shares of our common stock outstanding as of May 31, 2015.